British Rail Class 466: Refurbishment

 The 466s were repainted by Wabtec Rail at Doncaster Works into a variation of Southeastern livery with lilac doors and midnight blue lower band.

 Fleet details

 Accidents and incidents

 On 5 February 2007 a bridge inspection unit working on the M20 motorway was deployed over a railway bridge between Maidstone Barracks and Aylesford stations.
 The gantry on the bridge inspection unit was struck by 466041 working a Paddock Wood to Gillingham service, causing significant damage to the leading carriage and wrecking the gantry.
 The train driver and the sole passenger were slightly injured.
 Nobody was on the gantry at the time.

+Models

+Hornby produced a ready-to-run model of the Class 466 between 1998-2012.
+It has a plastic body with a diecast chassis construction with directional lighting.